TorbenJakobsen/setup_proxmox_as_hypervisor/README.rst

 Not showing console
 ===================

-If the PVE web console does not show for a container - it happens for Debian.
+If the PVE web console does not show for a container (Debian).

 Open the *Node* console (e.g. :code:`pve2`):